swcarpentry/website/_posts/2016/05/brisbane-swc.md

 A week later, the first ever Software Carpentry bootcamp was run at Griffith University.
 Our next scheduled workshop is the [R bootcamp](https://github.com/Bio-SWC-BNE/2016-07-11-bne-R) on 11-12 July, a tie-in for the [UQ Winter School in Mathematical and Computational Biology](http://bioinformatics.org.au/ws16/).

+[Tim Dettrick](https://twitter.com/tjdett) has been a great supporter for Brisbane Software Carpentry, letting us use his DIT4C cloud option for workshops.
+This gets around knotty installation problems which really helps when many attendees bring Windows laptops over which they have no admin rights.

 Hacky Hours, informal get togethers where people can brush up on skills, or follow up on questions after Software Carpentry workshops, are held weekly at both [UQ](hhttps://twitter.com/HackyHourStLuc) and